toolbuilder/rollup-plugin-test-tools/README.md

 The configurations have these requirements:

-* Unit tests are written as ES modules
+* Unit tests are written as ES modules.
-* Since the pack file is being tested, the unit tests must use only package imports that are accessible when using the package.
+* Since your pack file is being tested, the unit tests must use only package imports that are accessible when using the package.

-* Unit tests produce TAP output and are standalone - I use [zora](https://www.npmjs.com/package/zora) because it also runs in the browser.
+The default configurations also expect this:

 * Unit tests match this glob `test/**/*test.js`
 * Source code matches this glob `src/**/*.js`
+* Unit tests produce TAP output and are standalone - I use [zora](https://www.npmjs.com/package/zora) because it also runs in the browser.
 * The [pnpm](https://pnpm.io/) package manager is installed globally on your system for the temporary projects to use.

-If your package needs something else, this package exports the plugins above, and some other functionality, to make creating your configurations easier.
+* Rollup can produce a UMD file for your package, your tests, and all their dependencies.

 ## Install